 In appreciating India, it's extremely handy to have a basic grounding in Indian history and the tenets of Hinduism, as there are very few places in the country that haven't been fundamentally shaped by a combination of theological and historic events.
+So here's a quick summary of Hinduism and Indian history.

 The Hindu Pantheon

 The third main god in this trinity – which is often regarded as a representation of one omnipresent god – is Siva the Destroyer (pronounced 'Sheeva').
 His consort is Parvati, the Beautiful, and he rides around on Nandi the bull, carrying a trident.
-Parvati has a couple of other forms, too: Durga the Terrible, when she carries ten weapons in her hands and rides a tiger, and the scary Kali, the fiercest of the gods, who demands sacrifices and wears a garland of skulls.
+Parvati has a couple of other forms, too: Durga the Terrible, who carries ten weapons in her hands and rides a tiger, and the scary Kali, the fiercest of the gods, who demands sacrifices and wears a garland of skulls.
 A pleasant couple indeed.

 A Potted History of India